Strategic Procurement Division

 Purchasing Terms And Conditions

-Except as otherwise provided in this Contract, this Contract shall be subject to change, amendment or modification only by the mutual written consent of the parties hereto.
+Except as otherwise provided in this Contract, this Contract shall be subject to change, amendment, or modification only by the mutual written consent of the parties hereto.

 This Contract shall be construed and interpreted in accordance with the applicable laws of the State of Texas and City of Houston.
 Venue for any disputes relating in any way to this Contract shall lie exclusively in Harris County, Texas.

-The captions at the beginning of the Articles of this Contract are guides and labels to assist in locating and reading such Articles, and shall not be restrictive of the subject matter of any article, section or part of this Contract.
+The captions at the beginning of the Articles of this Contract are guides and labels to assist in locating and reading such Articles, and shall not be restrictive of the subject matter of any article, section, or part of this Contract.

 At any time the Agreement Term, the CPO may issue a Change Order to increase or decrease the scope of services or change plans and specifications as he or she may find necessary to accomplish the general purposes of this Agreement.
-Contractor shall furnish the services or deliverables in the Change Order in accordance with the requirements of this Agreement plus any special provisions, specifications, or special instructions issued to execute the extra work.
+Vendor shall furnish the services or deliverables in the Change Order in accordance with the requirements of this Agreement plus any special provisions, specifications, or special instructions issued to execute the extra work.

 The CPO will issue the Change Order in substantially the following form:

-CHANGE ORDER TO: (Name of Contractor)
+CHANGE ORDER TO: (Name of Vendor)

 FROM: City of Houston, Texas (the "City")